pantrypoints/sp/content/en/material/principles/part-6/chapter-03/section-01.md

 ![Gravity](https://sorasystem.sirv.com/graphics/grav.jpg)

-In addition, the perpetual creation or division of qosts leads to their mutual repulsion which can be tapped as a source of reliable energy.
-The proper control of qosts* will help make [nuclear fusion controllable](/material/principles/part-2/chapter-02).
+In addition, the perpetual creation or division of qoses leads to their mutual repulsion which can be tapped as a source of reliable energy.
+The proper control of qoses* will help make [nuclear fusion controllable](/material/principles/part-2/chapter-02).

-{{< n n="*The qosts are subordinate to the aethereal layer and so they can be controlled from that layer" >}}
+{{< n n="*The qoses are subordinate to the aethereal layer and so they can be controlled from that layer" >}}